c1rrus/bitcoin-wallet-decode/README.md

 1. Git clone this repo
 1. Navigate into the cloned repo
+1. Pull or build the Docker image
+    * EITHER pull the pre-built Docker image: `docker pull c1rrus/bitcoin-wallet-decode`
-1. Build the Docker image by running `./build.sh`
+    * OR Build the Docker image yourself by running `./build.sh`
         * Note: On Linux systems you may need to do `sudo ./build.sh` as Docker commands typically need to be run as sudo.

 ## <a name="running"></a>Running the tool